Frontify/frontify-companion-release/readme.md

 ## Customer Configuration

-In order to restrict the some user actions a custom config file has to be created in:
+In order to restrict some user actions a custom config file has to be created on the computer which is running Frontify for Desktop.
+Keep in mind that this file has to be created for each user separately.

 - Windows: `%APPDATA%\Roaming\Frontify Companion\app-config.json`
 - macOS: `~/Library/Application Support/Frontify Companion/app-config.json`